 Clubs and organizations cater to and meet the academic, social, and political needs of a wide variety of students; they provide participation in extracurricular activities both on- and off-campus.
-Information concerning clubs and organizations can be obtained from the Student Council by calling (530) 741-6829.
+Information concerning clubs and organizations can be obtained from the Student Council by calling (530) 741-6829 or visiting yc.yccd. edu.
 Certain clubs listed below may not be active during the current academic year (depends largely on student participation).